 9. Any message for women who want to be in this industry?

 The culinary industry is dominated by men.
 When I was training at Grand Hyatt I was the only female chef in my kitchen among 20 other male chefs.
-Quite a paradox isn’t it as most of us remember our best culinary experiences to be around those meals that were cooked by our mothers, aunts and grandmothers.
+Quite a paradox isn’t it as most of us remember our best culinary experiences to be around those meals that were cooked by our mothers, aunts, and grandmothers.

-I guess women, in general, have been sceptical about work hours and working environment in the kitchen.
+I guess women, in general, have been skeptical about work hours and working environment in the kitchen.
 But I can assure you that if you love to cook there’s no better place to be than in a professional kitchen.
 There’s so much to learn that you will be absolutely spellbound.
-You just need to pick the right restaurant for yourself so do a bit of research about the place before applying for a position.
+You just need to pick the right restaurant for yourself to do a bit of research about the place before applying for a position.